-- 1. For all applicable aircraft, determine from the aircraft records and a physical inspection of the items, the status of the lives of each pyrotechnic component the AES on the aircraft.
-Compare the actual life status of each pyrotechnic component at alled a end total life. - 2.
-Remove from service, before further flight, any pyrotechnic component has exceeded the installed life or total life. - 3.
-Remove from service, before further flight, any pytechnic component for which the life status cannot be determined from the aircraft records or a hysical insection. - 4.
-From the effective date of this MPD, not stall approve the component which has exceeded the installed life or total life or any air aft. - 5.
-Pyrotechnic components, other tran roll motor, that have exceeded either or both of the installed life or total life can inspection procedure in accordance with Paragraph of this MPD. - 6.
-Rocket Motors that have seeded the stalled life or total life cannot be returned to service.
+- 1. For all applicable aircraft, determine from the aircraft records and/or physical inspection of the items, the status of the lives of each pyrotechnic component in the AAES on the aircraft.
+Compare the actual life status of each pyrotechnic component with its installed life and total life. - 2.
+Remove from service, before further flight, any pyrotechnic component which has exceeded the installed life or total life. - 3.
+Remove from service, before further flight, any pyrotechnic component for which the life status cannot be determined from the aircraft records or a physical inspection. - 4.
+From the effective date of this MPD, do not install any pyrotechnic component which has exceeded the installed life or total life on any aircraft. - 5.
+Pyrotechnic components, other than rocket motors, that have exceeded either or both of the installed life or total life can potentially be returned to service by completing an inspection procedure in accordance with Part 2 of this MPD. - 6.
+Rocket Motors that have exceeded the installed life or total life cannot be returned to service.